Santa Maria del Rosario alle Pigne

 Santa Maria del Rosario alle Pigne (or del Rosariello) is a church located near Piazza Cavour in Naples, Italy.

 History

 The church acquired its name, because in 1638, the zone where the church now stands was a pine forest.
 The trees were felled to build the convent on lands that belonged to the Moscabruno clan.
 Designs of the church were by Arcangelo Guglielmelli.
 It has a rectangular base with lateral chapels.
 The facade has a statue of the Virgin and Child by the artist.
 The cupola is built from tufa rock.
 The church has works by Luca Giordano.
 The adjacent cloister is built in a late Renaissance style.

-The church has undergone recent renovation.
+The church was closed after the 1980 earthquake, barricaded by a high wall that kept it sealed at the entrance until 1997, when work was carried out to consolidate the structure, as well as to rebuild the facade and restore the church's interior, but it was never reopened to worship.

+On 9 April 2017 (Palm Sunday), the Church was reopened to the sacred offices with the installation of the Canons of the Institute of Christ the King Sovereign Priest.
+Masses are said every day, in the Tridentine form, as established by Cardinal Crescenzio Sepe.

+On 20 January 2021, the left side of the facade collapsed; no injuries were reported.